i History of gaming in India

 'Prize competition' means any competition (whether called a cross-word prize competition, a missing-word prize competition, a picture prize competition or by any other name) in which prizes are offered for the solution of any puzzle based upon the building up, arrangement, combination or permutation, of letters, words, or figures.

-The status of sports betting, whether it is a game of skill or a game of chance, has not been clarified by the Supreme Court of India or a high court of a state.
-In the absence of a judgment on the same, a grey area exists pertaining to the legal status of sports betting in India.
+The status of sports betting, whether it is a game of skill or a game of chance, has not been clarified by the Supreme Court of India or a High Court of a state.
+In the absence of a judgment on this, a grey area exists pertaining to the legal status of sports betting in India.
 Sikkim has taken the initiative of legalising online sports betting within the state, with the promulgation of the Sikkim Online Gaming (Regulation) Act 2008.
 Under this Act, a licence for placing bets on sports games such as football, cricket, lawn tennis, chess, golf and horse racing can be issued.

 Games of skill